Market House (Omaha): Re-use and Demolition

 Ideas were floated for the re-use of the building almost immediately.
 In 1906, a real estate schemer suggested it be used as an ice house.
 With the majority of the city's ice controlled by a monopoly, this salesman suggested the city form a public ice company to control the prices of ice.
 That plan didn't move forward.
-That same year, the World-Herald proposed the building be repurposed as a work house, which came into fashion in the United States during that era.
+That same year, the World-Herald proposed the building be repurposed as a workhouse, which came into fashion in the United States during that era.

 In 1907, a dirigible called "Comet" was built at the empty Market House.
 The Comet was a 55-foot long cigar-shaped bag filled with hydrogen.
 The builder later reported he was given permission to use the old building because he promised to fly over the city hall.

 Later in 1907, two National Guard companies took over the market house, which was deserted entirely by this point.
 The companies snuck into the building in the middle of the night and planned to keep using the building, since their recent contract at the Creighton Theatre had expired.
 They committed to maintaining the building if allowed to use it, effectively squatting there for almost twenty years.

 In 1910, the city council proposed taking down the market house and reusing the materials to build a tool house on Nicholas Street.
 Apparently, only half the building was used for this, and the other half stood.
 In 1917, a market square was proposed for downtown Omaha.
 It would have been an open-air gazebo-type building with no permanent walls or vendor stalls.
 However, despite claiming the support from grocers across the city, it apparently didn't happen, either.
 The Omaha Women's Club was rumored to use the other half of the market house supplies for a new headquarters.

 The private Omaha Wholesale Produce Market House Company operated as a monopoly over the market house concept for several years afterward.
 Their building was located at 11th and Jackson Streets.
 The Old Market served as the city's retail and wholesale produce district for almost a century.

 The market house was demolished by 1930, and today there's no remnants or signage designating its history or location.

 Its lessons weren't totally lost though: In 1933, longtime city parks commissioner Joseph Hummel cited the case of using Jefferson Square in the city council's bid to replace it with a parking lot.
 When asked about the city's plans, he remarked, "It can't be done!
 Didn't they try to put a market house on Jefferson Square some years ago?"
 The implication was plain: In the 1880s, the court ruled against using Jefferson Square for anything other than a park, including the market house.
 Almost 50 years later, Hummel employed that logic against removing it.

 The Jefferson Square was ultimately lost to the development of I-680 in the 1950s.